 - 1 teaspoon minced garlic

-- In a 4 quart slow cooker (anywhere from 3-6 is fine), whisk together jam, vinegar, corn starch, soy sauce and garlic.
+- Place meatballs, peppers and pineapple with juice in a 4 quart slow cooker (anywhere from 3-6 is fine).
+Top with sauce mixture and stir.